Lauren Schueler's Bio

 Lauren Schueler is the director of N.E.W.
 Leadership and civic engagement at the Carl Albert Congressional Research and Studies Center.
 She coordinates the social media for the center as well as the N.E.W.
 (National Education for Women’s) Leadership program that seeks to address the historical under-representation of women in politics and public service.
 In addition, she helps organize other programs housed the Carl Albert Center: Pipeline to Politics and Civic Engagement Fellows.

 Lauren returned to the center after serving as the assistant novice rowing coach with the University at Buffalo’s Women’s Rowing Team.
 While at the University at Buffalo, Lauren was responsible for coordinating the novice program as well as walk-on student-athlete recruitment.

 Lauren served as the graduate assistant for N.E.W.
 Leadership for two years before serving as the assistant director for N.E.W.
 Leadership, a position she held for three years.
 She earned her master’s in adult and higher education with a concentration in intercollegiate athletic administration.
 While pursuing her graduate degree, Lauren was a member of the Association for Adult, Higher Education and Development (AHEAD).
 Lauren also holds a bachelor’s degree in anthropology from the University of Central Florida where she was a member of the women’s rowing team.
 While at UCF Lauren made the dean’s list and achieved academic recognition from the NCAA.

-Lauren is a member of Norman Next and the Oklahoma Women’s Coalition’s Young Professionals Roundtable.
+Lauren is a member of Leadership Norman 2019, Norman Next, and the Oklahoma Women’s Coalition’s Young Professionals Roundtable.